supro200/cisco-sdwan-query-tool/README.md

 >  *--screen-lines*  - Number of lines printed to screen.
 Full output is always printed to CSV files.
 Default is 30.
 >
 >  *--html-output*, *-html*   - Prints report to HTML.
 CSV reports are always generated.
 Default is off.
+>
+>  *--report-dir*, *-dir*   - Directory for reports.
+If not specified, a new directory will be created in format YYYY-MM-DD.
+>                             This can be used for comparing output of the same command, for example before and after making network changes.
+>                             Please see *network-snapshot.txt* as an example
+>  *--password*, *-p*  - Password.
+If not given, you'll be asked to enter it when run the script.
+>                                  Note: if you access vManage via a jumphost, the same password will be used for both devices.

 ### CLI Parameter: Customer